-Event feedback can be acquired by using the Template Tool available here, which can be tailored for your event, printed and handed out at your event for delegates to complete.
-Completed forms can be analysed on your behalf by the RMM support team and a summary provided for your records.
+Event feedback can be acquired by using the online Survey facility that is part of the website booking system.
 Event feedback is essential to ensure you continue to provide relevant, quality events, and comply with your accreditation status.

 The CII’s Continuing Professional Development (CPD) scheme ensures that CII/PFS members keep their skills and knowledge up-to-date and, in turn, remain competent to perform their job.
 All CII qualified members will need to complete a minimum of 35 hours’ compulsory CPD in a 12 month period, of which at least 21 hours must be structured CPD.
 It is important to note that this CPD requirement is not generally an additional requirement to development activity ordinarily undertaken in the course of an individual’s employment, but incorporates this.